eFilipexCode/greek-project/README.md

 ![Greek Project](home.PNG)

 ### Transliteration:
-Simple questions with four possible answers for the translation of the twenty-for greek letters.
+Simple questions with four possible answers for the transliteration of the twenty-for greek letters.

 ![Greek Project](transliteration.PNG)

 ### Words:
 Works as previously, but now for words and their meanings.
-A quick way to get some new vocabulary and have some fun at the same time.
+A quick way to acquire some new vocabulary and have some fun at the same time.

 ![Greek Project](words.PNG)

+### Sentences:
+Soon!

+### Cases:
+Soon!

+### Texts:
+Soon!